Timmeey86/CustomTrainingStatisticsPlugin/README.md

 1. After installing, you can always enable or disable the overlay in the Bakkesmode Settings dialog (`F2`) in the `Plugins` section
 1. Statistics reset automatically when restarting the training pack or switching to another.
 You can also manually reset statistics in the Bakkesmod Settings dialog at any given time.

+Note that "Peak Success Rate" is only being calculated after the 20th attempt.
+This is intentional in order to avoid lucky early shots affecting the peak rate too much.

 # Compiling manually

 If you want to compile this yourself, you need a Visual Studio 2019 or newer, and Bakkesmod installed.
 It should be possible to simply clone the repo, open the solution and compile it.
 Note that when compiling from Visual Studio, a post-compile hook will automatically update the plugin within Bakkesmod.
 This even works when already in custom training.